bevyengine/bevy-website/content/news/2023-03-04-bevy-0.10/index.md

 There's been a lot of changes, but we've put a lot of care into ensuring the [migration path](/learn/book/migration-guides/0.9-0.10/) for existing applications is relatively straightforward.
 Don't sweat it!

-Lets take a look at what shipped in 0.10!
+Let's take a look at what shipped in 0.10!

 ### A Single Unified Schedule